-A dismissal of an allegation of sexual harassment under Title IX does not preclude action under another provision of the University's Student Code of Conduct.
+A dismissal of an allegation of sexual harassment under Title IX does not preclude action under another provision of the University's Student Code of Conduct or Sexual Misconduct Policy.

-A Complainant not participating in or attempting to participate in the education program or activity of the University at the time of the Formal Complaint does not preclude the Title IX Coordinator from signing the Formal Complaint or proceeding under another provision of the University's Student Code of Conduct.
+A Complainant not participating in or attempting to participate in the education program or activity of the University at the time of the Formal Complaint does not preclude the Title IX Coordinator from signing the Formal Complaint or proceeding under another provision of the University's Student Code of Conduct or Sexual Misconduct Policy.

-In the event the Title IX Coordinator or their designee determines another provision of the Student Code of Conduct may apply to the alleged sexual misconduct and it is appropriate to proceed, the Formal Complaint will be investigated, adjudicated, and resolved in accordance with the process set forth in these Procedures.
+In the event the Title IX Coordinator or their designee determines another provision of the Student Code of Conduct and/or Sexual Misconduct Policy may apply to the alleged sexual misconduct and it is appropriate to proceed, the Formal Complaint will be investigated, adjudicated, and resolved in accordance with the process set forth in these Procedures.